 Which Types of Cat Litter Are Dangerous for Dogs?

-Any cat litter can cause problems for dogs if they eat it, especially if you have a dog with a sensitive stomach.
+Your dog eating cat litter can cause problems for them if they eat it, especially if you have a dog with a sensitive stomach.
 The liquid-absorbing properties of cat litter mean it can cause irritation and inflammation as it moves through your dog’s intestines.
 However, the clumping types of cat litter are the most dangerous.
 These clump together when they absorb liquid, which makes urine easier to clean from the tray.
 Unfortunately, when your dog eats these cat litters, the clumps form in the stomach and intestines, creating a blockage.

 My Dog Ate Cat Litter – What Should I Do?